 In principle the model has two potential sources of inefficiency.
-On the one side, for a given spatial distribution γ , when pricing above marginal cost, firms do not take into account the social loss in terms of consumer surplus.
+On the one side, for a given spatial distribution $\gamma$ , when pricing above marginal cost, firms do not take into account the social loss in terms of consumer surplus.
 On the other, for given prices, when choosing location they do not consider the impact of their decisions on competitors' profits and consumers' surpluses.
-Notice however that, differently from Dixit and Stiglitz (1977), in the present setting the total number of firms N is always efficient since, as a consequence of equations 8.2 and 8.3, that number is determined by the total endowment of K and the technology parameter φ .
+Notice however that, differently from Dixit and Stiglitz (1977), in the present setting the total number of firms N is always efficient since, as a consequence of equations 8.2 and 8.3, that number is determined by the total endowment of K and the technology parameter $\phi$ .

 Consider initially a first-best planner who has enough instruments to eliminate all sources of inefficiency.
-In other words, assume that the planner is able (1) to assign any number of firms to a specific country and (2) to use lump-sum transfers from workers to pay for the loss firms may incur while pricing at marginal cost.
-The planner chooses γ in order to maximize the following social welfare function (recall that individual utilities are quasi-linear):
+In other words, assume that the planner is able (1) to assign any number of firms to a specific country and (2) to use lumpsum transfers from workers to pay for the loss firms may incur while pricing at marginal cost.
+The planner chooses $\gamma$ in order to maximize the following social welfare function (recall that individual utilities are quasi-linear): Home market effects, market size and location strategies which is simply the sum of all workers' indirect utilities and where all prices have been set equal to marginal cost:

-$$W(\gamma) = S_H(\gamma)\sigma L + S_F(\gamma)(1 - \sigma)L + r_H(\gamma)\gamma K + r_F(\gamma)(1 - \gamma)K + \text{constant}$$ (8.26)
+$$W(\gamma) = S_H(\gamma)\sigma L + S_F(\gamma)(1-\sigma)L + r_H(\gamma)\gamma K + r_F(\gamma)(1-\gamma)K + \text{constant}$$ (8.26)